-The COVID-19 pandemic has profoundly impacted the environment in which we are delivering and operating Sydney Metro, creating challenges of a scale and complexity not seen in generations.
-We have adapted as best as we could to meet those challenges, and this Corporate Plan Update outlines how we will continue to move forward in a world that will continue to be dynamic and, in many aspects, unpredictable.
+And this was done in less than optimal circumstances.
+Global economic conditions following the COVID-19 pandemic are profoundly impacting how we deliver and operate Sydney Metro, creating challenges of a scale and complexity not seen in generations.
+We are adapting to meet these challenges, and this Corporate Plan Update outlines how we will continue to move forward in a world that is dynamic and unpredictable.